THE GAME CHANGER: HOMEMADE FOOD OPERATIONS ACT

-Allen: It is a three-step process it is very simple, that is what our goal was, to aim for simplicity.
+Allen: It is a three-step process that is very simple.
+And that is what our goal was, to aim for simplicity.
 The app is simple, intuitive and can even run with data or WIFI for extended periods of time.
 Users can search by city, review meal listings and book their dish.
-There is a host incentive, home cooks do not have ‘ads’ that expire, but a profile with a posting of their location near you and available dishes.
-People will have the ability to create profiles that have ratings and rankings, for hosts and users to know who is reliable and professional.
+There is a host incentive, home cooks do not have ‘ads’ that expire.
+They have a profile with a posting of their location near you and available dishes.
+People will have the ability to create profiles that have ratings and rankings.
+These ratings and rankings will let hosts and users know who is reliable and professional.

 Describe the work you are doing on AVIA:

 Allen: We are both full-stack engineers, we write out on a whiteboard features we have to accomplish than we do them.
 I ask Pedro what he wants to tackle, and we communicate.
-If we get stuck we will help each other and work on something together.
+If we get stuck we help each other and work on something together.
 We are learning front end and back end together.
-We have learned a lot in 10 weeks.
-We learned and implemented MongoDB as our database, Express as our framework used for Node that is based on our servers and listens for any input/connection requests from our clients, as well as React as our front-end development and NodeJs for our back-end development.
+In 10 weeks we have learned a lot.
+We learned and implemented MongoDB as our database and Express as our framework used for Node that is based on our servers and listens for any input/connection requests from our clients.
+In addition, we used React as our front-end development and NodeJs for our back-end development.

 What has been the most challenging aspect?

-Allen: There are challenges we have to research, we need to prepare for marketing strategies, properly organize, and launching the best that we can be because first impressions are the largest impact.
+Allen: There are challenges we have to research.
+We need to prepare for marketing strategies, properly organize, and launch the best that we can because first impressions are the largest impact.
 I am a visionary, anything I experience I want to put it in their shoes.
 Everything has been a challenge, and we still grow and want to add more and more and get to the point where people love the product.
 We need to ask the right questions and get people to want to use this platform.